obfusk/reproducible-apk-tools/README.md

 List ZIP entries (like `zipinfo`).

+This implementation aims for compatibility with the default and `-l` output formats of Info-ZIP's `zipinfo`; the `-e` extended output format is unique to this implementation.
+Other formats and options are (currently) not supported.

+Neither is the full variety of ZIP formats and extensions supported, just the most common ones (UNIX, FAT, NTFS).

-The `--long` option adds the compressed size before the compression type;
+The `-l`/`--long` option adds the compressed size before the compression type;
-`--extended` does the same, adds the CRC32 checksum before the filename as well, uses a more standard date format, and treats filenames ending with a `/` as directories.
+`-e`/`--extended` does the same, adds the CRC32 checksum before the filename as well, uses a more standard date format, and treats filenames ending with a `/` as directories.

 ```bash
 $ zipinfo.py --help